-5 Greatly Famous Celebrities with Negative Net Worth
+5 Greatly Famous Celebrities With Negative Net Worth

 3. DMX

-The rapper has many chart-topping singles to his credit, namely “Party Up,” “Ruff Ryders’ Anthem,” and “X Gon’ Give it To Ya.”
+The rapper has many chart-topping singles to his credit, namely “Party Up,” “Ruff Ryders’ Anthem,” and “X Gon’ Give It to Ya.”

 [Image by Kevin Winter/ Getty Images]

 DMX also has a moderately successful acting career, starring in Romeo Must Die, Cradle 2 The Grave, Belly, and Exit Wounds.
-Reportedly he has squandered a lot of money in legal issues, drug cases, multiple arrests, and child support expense, which have left him with -$10 million net worth.
+Reportedly, he has squandered a lot of money on legal issues, drug cases, multiple arrests, and child support expense, which have left him with -$10 million net worth.

 4. Sinbad

-Sinbad is an actor cum comedian, who has acted in films like First Kid, Good Burger, Coneheads, and Jingle All the Way.
+Sinbad is an actor-comedian who has acted in films like First Kid, Good Burger, Coneheads, and Jingle All the Way.

-Although the films in which Sinbad has worked are in no way fit for a race to the Oscars, the man has made a considerable amount of wealth out of his works.
+Although the films in which Sinbad has worked are in no way fit for a race to the Oscars, the man has made a considerable amount of wealth.
 Sinbad has been working continually since the beginning of the 90s but has lost much of his wealth, presently owing debts, which make his current net worth -$11 million.

-As is revealed by Sinbad’s statement on the Oprah Winfrey show, he has no regrets about his bankruptcy, because he has invested in other people as well as himself.
+As is revealed by Sinbad’s statement on The Oprah Winfrey Show, he has no regrets about his bankruptcy, because he has invested in other people as well as himself.

 5. Chris Tucker

-[Image by Pascal Le Segretain / Getty Images]
+[Image by Pascal Le Segretain/Getty Images]

-Chris Tucker’s case is purely one of poor financial management by celebrities.
-His unpaid taxes for the years 2001, 2002, and for the period between 2004 and 2006, amount to more than $12 million, due to which he had issues with the IRS.
+Chris Tucker’s case is purely one of poor financial management.
+His unpaid taxes for the years 2001, 2002, and for the period between 2004 and 2006 amount to more than $12 million, due to which he had issues with the IRS.
 Owing to all his debts, Tucker presently has a net worth of -$11.5 million.

-[Featured Image by Maury Philips/ Getty Images]
+[Featured Image by Maury Philips/Getty Images]